ROLE OF WASREB IN LICENSING WATER WORKS DEVELOPMENT AGENCIES (WWDAs)

 - It has met any other requirements which the Regulatory Board considers necessary for service provision.

-Under the Licence, Water Services Boards are empowered to do the following:
+Under the Licence, Water Works Development Agencies are empowered to do the following:

 - Issue regulations (by-laws) stipulating conditions for water services provision in its area.